-Benchmarking allows you to check how your school’s finances compare with other similar schools.
+Benchmarking allows you to check how your finances compare with other similar schools or multi-academy trusts.

-You can compare your school’s budget with other schools in similar circumstances (benchmarking), to see if spending could be more efficient.
+You can compare your budget with schools or trusts in similar circumstances (benchmarking), to see if spending could be more efficient.

-- identify schools that are similar to yours, or with similar challenges
+- identify schools or trusts that are similar to yours, or with similar challenges

-- compare your school’s spending with similar schools
+- compare your school or trust’s spending with similar schools or trusts

-- compare your school’s performance and staffing structures with similar schools
+- compare the staffing structures of your school or schools within your trust with similar schools

 Benchmarking helps you plan